Black hole solutions with a linear equation of state in Ho\v{r}ava gravity and Einstein--{\ae}ther theory: Introduction

-In line with this work, as indicated in Ref.~\cite{Vernieri:2017dvi}, Hořava gravity admits a covariant formulation that coincides with Einstein–Aether theory when the Aether is chosen to be hypersurface-orthogonal at the level of the action.
-In this reference, the authors focus, for simplicity, on the case of a static Aether, finding a class of potentially viable interior stellar solutions that exhibit very rich phenomenology.
-Within the context of the covariant formulation of Hořava gravity, they propose a simple reconstruction method capable of generating anisotropic solutions.
-Consequently, they provide some exact, static, and spherically symmetric interior solutions of the low-energy limit of the covariantized version of Hořava gravity in the presence of an anisotropic fluid.
-In a subsequent work \cite{Vernieri:2018sxd}, the same authors, following the methodology outlined in Ref. \cite{Vernieri:2017dvi}, study exact, analytical, spherically symmetric stellar interior solutions in Hořava gravity and Einstein-æther theory, considering anisotropic fluids.
+In line with this work, as indicated in Ref.~\cite{Vernieri:2017dvi}, Ho\v{r}ava gravity admits a covariant formulation that coincides with Einstein--{\ae}ther theory when the {\ae}ther is chosen to be hypersurface-orthogonal at the level of the action.
+In this reference, the authors focus, for simplicity, on the case of a static {\ae}ther, finding a class of potentially viable interior stellar solutions that exhibit very rich phenomenology.
+Within the context of the covariant formulation of Ho\v{r}ava gravity, they propose a simple reconstruction method capable of generating anisotropic solutions.
+Consequently, they provide some exact, static, and spherically symmetric interior solutions of the low-energy limit of the covariantized version of Ho\v{r}ava gravity in the presence of an anisotropic fluid.
+In a subsequent work \cite{Vernieri:2018sxd}, the same authors, following the methodology outlined in Ref. \cite{Vernieri:2017dvi}, study exact, analytical, spherically symmetric stellar interior solutions in Ho\v{r}ava gravity and Einstein--{\ae}ther theory, considering anisotropic fluids.
 In summary, both references propose a specific geometric ansatz from which expressions for the energy density and anisotropic pressures in the energy-momentum tensor are obtained.
 In particular, in \cite{Vernieri:2018sxd}, the energy-momentum components follow the structure of relativistic polytropic equations of state.
 See also \cite{Vernieri:2019vlh}.